-We are a group of seven scholars engaged in a long term project to produce a complete, scholarly, fully annotated literary English translation of the Tamil Rāmāyaṇa of Kampaṉ.
+We are a group of six scholars engaged in a long term project to produce a complete, scholarly, fully annotated literary English translation of the Tamil Rāmāyaṇa of Kampaṉ.
 The project is directed by Archana Venkatesan of UC Davis.
 David Shulman (Hebrew University) and Archana Venkatesan serve as the series editors.

 This multi-volume translation is under contract with The Murty Classical Library of India, an imprint of Harvard University Press.
 We aim to publish the volumes sequentially, beginning with Volume 1 (Bāla: Youth) projected to be published in January 2025 and concluding with Volume 7 (Yuddha: War-Part 2), projected to be published in January 2031.